fishinwind/workshop/rst/Syllabus.rst

 Assessment
 ----------
-Progress of individual students will be assessed during the daily exercise session, problem sets assigned after specific classes as well as a final project.
+Progress of individual students will be assessed during the daily exercise session, weekly problem sets, as well as a final project.

 Grading Criteria
 ----------------
 50% participation
-35% problem sets (7)
+35% problem sets (total of 7)
 15% final project

 Specific Dates / Material to be Covered